Saturday, June 3, 2017

 Starting Out

-I don't know if I just got lucky or what but people gave a newbie a try and soon I had good reviews coming in and more jobs.
-I was so busy at one point in 2013 that I was outsourcing, which was a total mess.
+I don't know if I just got lucky, but people gave a newbie a try and soon I had good reviews coming in and more jobs.
+I was so busy at one point in 2013 that I was outsourcing to some proofreaders I met online, which was a total mess (checking their work, keeping track of payments, etc.).

-I shut down my outsourcing situation and tried to keep up with the work on my own but soon had no life and my kids were eating too much fast food all summer.
-I got a bad review because I was hurrying through my work and it all went to hell for a while.
-It picked back up and then I overused Vacation Mode.
+I shut down my outsourcing situation and tried to keep up with the work on my own, but soon had no life and my kids were eating too much fast food and watching too much Baby Einstein and Caillou all summer.

 No comments: